A limit theory for controlled McKean-Vlasov SPDEs: Limit Theory for Controlled SPDEs in a Variational Framework

 and

 Moreover, we set

-To model the control variable, we fix an action space \(F\) that is assumed to be a compact metrizable space.
-Let \(\m ([0, T] \times F)\) be the set of all Radon measures on \([0, T] \times F\) and define \(\m\) as its subset of all measures in \(\m ([0, T] \times F)\) whose projections on \([0, T]\) coincide with the Lebesgue measure.
-We endow \(\m\) with the vague topology, which turns it into a compact metrizable space (\cite[Theorem 2.2]{EKNJ88}).
+To model the control variable, we fix a compact metrizable space \(F\), which is typically called action space.
+Let \(\m\) be the set of all Radon measures on \(([0, T] \times F, \mathcal{B} ([0, T] \times F))\) whose projection to \([0, T]\) coincides with the Lebesgue measure.
+We endow \(\m\) with the weak topology, which turns it into a compact metrizable space (\cite[Theorem 2.2]{EKNJ88}).
 The Borel \(\sigma\)-field on \(\m\) is denoted by \(\mathcal{M}\) and the identity map on \(\m\) is denoted by \(M\).
-Further, we define the \(\sigma\)-fields
+Further, we define the filtration